Test point

-Test points can be labelled and may include pins for attachment of alligator clips or may have complete connectors for test clips.
+Test points can be labeled and may include pins for attachment of alligator clips or may have complete connectors for test clips.

-Modern miniature surface-mount electronics often simply have a row of unlabelled, tinned solder pads.
+Modern miniature surface-mount electronics often simply have a row of unlabeled, tinned solder pads.
 The device is placed into a test fixture that holds the device securely, and a special surface-contact connector plate is pressed down onto the solder pads to connect them all as a group.